BrainTravelingWaves/22SpeechRecognition/README.md

 # 22SpeechRecognition
 Recognition of speech stimuli according to MEG data |
-wordReactMEG - response rate to stimulus words |
-wordCorrSensMEG1 - word matrix 102 |
-wordCorrSensMEG2 - word matrix 306, recognition of 8 words in 3 sequences |
+wordCorrSensMEG8 - recognition of 8 words in 3 sequences |
-wordCorrSensMEG2 - word matrix 306, recognition of 8 words in 1 sequence |
+wordCorrSensMEG24 - recognition of 24 words in 1 sequence